The power of making it happen.

 I had a habit of starting a journal and not finish it all the time, since early school days forth.
 I never gave it the significance it should have and I was wrong.

 I would like to share with you what changed my mind and how things work much better for me now and they can work for you too.

 Being able to exactly know where your time goes, helps you in self-audit and brings clarity about your lifestyle.

-Maybe you don't want to change anything, but if you do, please continue reading.
+Maybe you don't want to change anything in your life, but if you do, please continue reading.

 When you start to keep tracking your days and start looking at your wishes as your goals, everything becomes more clear and, in my opinion, that way people can deliberately change the course of their lives, accomplish much more and not just in one or two areas in life, but make it wholesome, rounded.